Cyclone Freddy: Elsewhere in mainland Africa

 Heavy rainfall extending from Freddy impacted eastern Zimbabwe for a prolonged period as it meandered over Mozambique and the Mozambique Channel.
 At the end of February as the storm moved over Mozambique, heavy rains and strong winds impacted the nation.
 Five homes and two schools had their roofs torn off in Mashonaland Central Province.
 One person was killed in Shamva on 26 February when the tree they were sheltering from the rain under collapsed.
 A second person was killed by unspecified causes.
 In Masvingo Province, one home was destroyed by rainfall and another was struck by lightning.
 Manicaland Province in particular was heavily affected with continuous rainfall from 12 to 14 March.
 Observed rainfall totals include 102 mm in Nyanga and 97 mm in Mukandi.
 Crops were adversely affected in the Chipinge and Chiredzi districts.
 Rainfall of at least 251 mm occurred across regions of South Africa and Eswatini.
 Heavy rainfall also occurred in Zambia.

 Aftermath

 Due to the storm striking during a historic cholera outbreak, water purification supplies were in critical need, and in short supply.
 Following Freddy, many countries sent relief aid to southern Africa, with a particular emphasis on the humanitarian disaster in Malawi.
 Among the items sent were hygiene supplies, food rations, and safe drinking water.
 Total donations reached the millions in USD, and there was a main focus on the region's historic and ongoing cholera outbreak.
 Several nations also expressed condolences to Malawi, Mozambique, and Madagascar.

-As a result of the major loss of life and damage in Malawi and surrounding countries, the name Freddy was removed from the rotating lists of Australian region cyclone names and will never be used to name a storm in that basin again.
+As a result of the major loss of life and damage in Malawi and surrounding countries, the name Freddy was removed from the rotating lists of Australian region cyclone names and it will not be used to name a storm in that basin again.
 The name Frederic was chosen to replace it in August 2025.